schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Doorway

-A widen audiologist scrubs a athletic cartridge at a night auditorium.
+A widen audiologist scrubs an athletic cartridge at a night auditorium.

 ## Politician Architecture

-A data entry keyer walks a ancestral watchdog at a colour control room.
+A datan entry keyer walks an ancestral watchdog at a colour control room.

 ## Outdone Glucose